Nior122/Favenue/replit.md

 CreatorHub is a full-stack web application redesigned as an adult content creator platform inspired by OnlyFans/Fanvenue aesthetics.
 It serves as a premium directory where users can discover exclusive content creators across various categories.
 The application features a dark-themed React frontend with adult content platform styling, Node.js/Express backend, PostgreSQL database integration via Drizzle ORM, and Replit authentication for user management.

-**Latest Update (August 11, 2025)**: Comprehensive admin panel and user authentication system successfully implemented with PostgreSQL database storage, profile management capabilities, user favorites system, and role-based access control.
+**Latest Update (August 12, 2025)**: Successfully migrated from Replit Agent to standard Replit environment with PostgreSQL database setup.
+Updated profile pages to match OnlyFans-style layout with improved dark theme aesthetics, proper content grid layout, and adult platform styling as requested by user.

 ## User Preferences